emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 ## Server Certificate Requirements

-Server Certificates MAY be constructed with a SubjectDN containing a single element, "CN=" containing the FQDN of the server.
-It is also permissible for the server to have an empty subjectDN as recommended by {!{I-D.ietf-uta-rfc6125bis}}.

 Server Certificates MUST include a subjectAltName extension, with the dnsName attribute containing an FQDN string.
+Server certificates MAY also include with a SubjectDN containing a single element, "CN=" containing the FQDN of the server.
+However, this use of  SubjectDN is deprecated for TEAP, and is forbidden in {{RFC9525}} Section 2.

 The KeyUsage extension MAY be included, but are not required.